ElisStaaf/FMake/README.md

 ```bash
 make
 ```
-The above compiling is done by pyinstaller, that's why you need it.
 Then you can unpack the executable, and go on your merry way.

 ## Introduction to the FMakefile